-1. Be able to design models, controllers and views in ASP.NET 2.
-Be able to establish secure and optimized database connections from the web sites 3.
-Be able to perform secure and optimized user management and role handling 4.
+1. Able to design models, controllers and views in ASP.NET 2.
+Will be able to establish secure and optimized database connections from the web sites 3.
+Will be able to perform secure and optimized user management and role handling 4.
 Optimize the design aspects of the web sites in a responsive fashion.
 5. Understand techniques to handle scalability of web sites i.e. using caches